CSCfi/csc-user-guide/docs/support/tutorials/gis/gdal_cloud.md

 AWS_SECRET_ACCESS_KEY=yyy
 ```

-Then before using GDAL, the currently used profile must be set as environment variable: `os.environ["AWS_PROFILE"] = "allas_project1"`
+Then before using GDAL, the currently used profile must be set as environment variable: `export AWS_PROFILE=allas_project1`

 ### Using S3